trimble-oss/website-modus.trimble.com/content/start/index.md

 ## Who Can Benefit from Modus

 Product owners, designers, and developers are the primary audience for this system.
-The result of this alignment is consistency for the end-user.
+The result of this alignment is consistency for the end user.

 - [Designers](/designers/) have a library of components at their disposal.
 - [Designers](/designers/) have confidence that components are well tested.